livetrails/targetjs/README.md

 *   **Targets:** The fundamental building blocks of TargetJS.
 Targets provide a unified interface for variables and methods with built-in lifecycles.
 They can:
     *   Iterate towards values (useful for animations and transitions).
-    *   Execute conditionally.
+    *   Execute conditionally (minimizing the need for if statements)
-    *   Self-activate and operate autonomously.
+    *   Manage repeated executions and the intervals between them (minimizing the need for loop statements).
-    *   Form synchronous execution pipelines.
+    *   Form synchronous execution pipelines (similar to assembling Lego).
+    *   Track the execution progress of other targets.
     *   Manage their own state.

 *   **Unified Approach:**  Targets handle UI updates, API calls, animations, state, and events, reducing the need to learn and integrate multiple libraries.